 Strengths: Brutal power in his strikes, pressures his opponents constantly, ferocious style, always looks for the knockout.

-Tyler Yasembousky: If you where my friend on Facebook (you can be, just request me), you would have seen at the beginning of 2015 that I made a post about young Cody “No love” stating that I thought he’d be a world champion in the next two years.
+Tyler Yasembousky: If you were my friend on Facebook (you can be, just request me), you would have seen at the beginning of 2015 that I made a post about young Cody “No love” stating that I thought he’d be a world champion in the next two years.
 And here we are.
 In my head I always pictured it being him vs. TJ for the title.
 A battle of two former team mates and two guys who can crack.
 I thought Cody would catch him and become champ.

 Fast forward to now and instead he has ‘The Alpha Male Killer’, Dominick Cruz as his opponent.
 As Cruz has told Cody, “I’ve bought a house beating up your teammates”, and he isn’t wrong.
 Right now Cruz might be the most complete fighter in the world.
 He strikes well, wrestles well, has great defense and doesn’t get touched.
 With all that in mind, it will only take Cody one punch.
 One big punch and we will have a new champion.
 But I don’t think that punch lands.
-I think Cruz will win a 5 round war.
+I think Cruz will win a five round war.
 Garbrandt will be a world champion someday.
 But that day isn’t UFC 207.

 The Sportsnista: These two fighters don’t like each other.
 Period.
 The back and forth including Cruz’ recent comments about Garbrandt’s girlfriend, guarantee a heated match-up come December 30th.
 Garbrandt, the young challenger, puts his 10-0 MMA record on the line against the seasoned Cruz.